knvpk/deployer/README.md

 A Docker project for php Deployer https://github.com/REBELinBLUE/deployer, Which is a very nice tool for deploying php applications expescially Laravel application.

+> Note: This project is in Development so things can be changed.

 # How to use this
 I recomend to use with docker-compose which is tool for composing the docker containers in a yaml file.
 You can learn more about docker compose in this [page](https://docs.docker.com/compose/compose-file/)